YonathanWubishet/rails_api_three_models/README.md

 lead, which is of string type and active, which is of boolean type.

+Then, edit the team.rb model file, to add associations and indicate that it has many memberships.

+class Team < ApplicationRecord has_many :memberships
+end

 2. Run the following command in the terminal:
 Run rails g model Membership google_user_id:string team_id:string active:boolean